diyscif/diyscif/scif-thesis.md

-Combinations to locks installed on perimeter doors should be changed when a combination lock is first installed, when a combination has been compromised, and whenever a person knowing the combination no longer requires access to it, unless other sufficient controls exist to prevent access to the lock.
+Combinations to locks installed on perimeter doors should be changed when a combination lock is first installed, when a combination has been compromised, and whenever a person knowing the combination no longer requires access to the SCIF, unless other sufficient controls exist to prevent access to the lock.
 [@ics-705-ts, p.
 83]

 ### CCTV